vaskocuturilo/Regions-Service/README.md

 ## TO-DO list (ASAP):
-- Will be adding functionality for search by region code.
+- Will be adding functionality for search by region code. :heavy_check_mark:
-- Will be adding functionality for search by region name, city, and district.
+- Will be adding functionality for search by region name, city, and district. :heavy_check_mark:
 - Will be adding functionality for parsing a car plate from an image.
 - Migrate Database for MySQL -> PostgreSQL.
 - Will be adding validation fields.